cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 ------
 If you've been following this blog, both pipelines in **MetaSanity** are now complete at this point, and we have a **BioMetaDB** project named `MSResults` to use.
 Within this directory are two summary database tables as well as an extra table for each genome that was processed. **PhyloSanity** outputs the summary table named `evaluation`, and **FuncSanity** outputs the summary table named `functions` if either the KEGG Pathway annotation or Peptidase annotation were completed.

+All values below are for a random dataset.
+Your displays will look different.

 You can view these tables easily using:

 `dbdm -c MSResults SUMMARIZE -t evaluation`